palantirnet/search_api_field_map/README.md

 On each site included in the mapped field search, you will need to:

-    1. Configure a Search API server to connect to the shared Solr index
+    1. Configure a Search API server to connect to the index
     2. [Follow these detailed instructions](docs/usage.md) to configure your fields.